 September–October: Prepare for and Participate in Snacks & Magazines

 The Snacks & Magazines sale is an optional yet easy way for your troop to raise start-up funds.
 If you plan to participate, recruit a troop fall product manager or familiarize yourself with the role’s responsibilities.
 The sale begins September 22.

 December–March: Prepare for and Participate in the Cookie Program

 The Girl Scout Cookie Program is the primary way for troops to earn money.
 If you plan to participate, recruit a troop cookie manager or familiarize yourself with the role responsibilities.
 It’s also a good idea to hold a cookie family meeting to get everyone on the same page.
-The sale begins February 3.
+The sale begins in February.